-Tuesday 9th February 2021 was Safer Internet Day.
+Tuesday the 8th of February 2022 was Safer Internet Day.
 Children and young people are growing up in a digital environment where technology is a vital part of their lives.
 However, they may not always be mindful of the challenges and opportunities they face online.
 Safer Internet Day can help raise their awareness.
 During week 2, all classes took part in cyber safety activities during Digital Technology lessons.
 They identified ways to keep safe and were encouraged to stop, think and reflect on their own personal internet use.
 Help us to guide your child by having conversations with them about their internet use to create a better online world for all of us.
 ‘Play your part for a better internet!’

 Click on the below to access the Australian Government internet safety resources available for parents.